 Feeding: In coastal waters off the U.S. West Coast, blue sharks reportedly feed on anchovy, mackerel, hake, dogfish, squid and pelagic crustaceans including euphausiids.
 Elsewhere also known to feed also on small sharks and seabirds.
 May feed more actively at night, with highest activity in the early evening.

 Conservation and Management: The blue shark is one of the most abundant sharks with the most wide-ranging distribution worldwide.
 As such, the species is also taken by the millions annually, both as incidental and as target catch, as a market for blue shark exists in some countries.
-The ISC Shark Working Group reports that the North Pacific blue shark stock is not overfished and overfishing is not occurring but the species is listed as Near Threatened by the IUCN due to large annual catches.
+The ISC Shark Working Group reports that the North Pacific blue shark stock is not overfished and overfishing is not occurring.